mandiant/flare-fakenet-ng/README.md

 Execute FakeNet-NG by running 'fakenet.exe'.

-This is the preferred method as it does not require you to install any additional modules, which is ideal for a malware analysis machine.
+This is the preferred method for using FakeNet-NG on Windows as it does not require you to install any additional modules, which is ideal for a malware analysis machine.

 Installing module
 -----------------